Types of Massage

 – M.K.

-Oncology Massage: It’s a safe and effective way to help cancer patients undergoing treatment to relax and potentially relieve side effects from treatment.
-You must book with Kristina or Jennifer if you seek this style of massage.
+Oncology Massage is a safe and effective way to help clients, who are either undergoing Cancer treatment or have recovered from Cancer, to relax and potentially relieve side effects from treatment.
+If you seek this style of massage, you must book with Kristina or Jennifer.

-Therapists can’t use lubrication (oils or cream) during radiation at the radiation site and have to wait at least 2 weeks after the treatment has ended to use lubricant at the radiation site (entrance and exit.)
-However, if the skin is intact, you can receive massage, but it would be without lubrication.
+Therapists can’t use lubrication (oils or cream) during radiation at the radiation site and must wait at least 2 weeks after the treatment has ended to use lubricant at the radiation site (entrance and exit).
+However, if the skin is intact, you can receive a massage, but it would be without lubrication.
 Everything else about the massage would proceed as usual unless other conditions were contraindicated for the massage; the therapist would determine that on a case-by-case basis.

 A patient cannot receive more than 20 minutes of Swedish massage the day of or the day after chemo, but they can receive up to that amount on the hands and feet only (to avoid systemic circulation.)
 However, the client can experience other deeply relaxing Oncology-specific massage techniques to fill in a longer session.
 Other gentle and relaxing techniques are safe to use the day of or after chemotherapy, with very light pressure.